streamnative/function-mesh-website/versioned_docs/version-0.1.5/functions/function-crd.md

 | `CleanupSubscription` | Configure whether to clean up subscriptions. |
 | `SubscriptionPosition` | The subscription position. |

-This section lists CRD configurations that are common for Pulsar functions, sources, sinks, and Function Mesh.

 ## Images

 This section describes image options available for Pulsar Function, source, sink and Function Mesh CRDs.